c-frame/aframewiki/en/pages/solidjs.md

 }
 ```

-and remove dist from the `.gitignore` file.
+and remove `dist` from the `.gitignore` file.

 Create your repo on GitHub and follow the instructions there.
-Mainly:
+Mainly execute:

 ```sh
 git init